Computer Accounts - Usage Agreement

 Computer Accounts Information

-If accessing any of the University's learning management systems (such as UM Learn, OPAL or VENTIS), you agree that you will respect Canada's copyright law; the University's copyright policies, procedures and guidelines; and that you will not post material that infringes copyright.
-See copyright information for students, instructors and course editors at
+If accessing any of the University’s learning management systems (such as UM Learn), you agree that you will respect Canada’s copyright law; the University’s copyright policies, procedures and guidelines; and that you will not post material that infringes copyright.
+See copyright information for students, faculty and academic staff at

 123 Fletcher Argue